-A program calendar is provided to each employee at the beginning of each program year identifying their specified shut down weeks based on program option.
+A program calendar is provided to each employee at the beginning of each program year identifying their specified shut down weeks based on program options.
+The most recent program calendar is available on the Human Resources page of the intranet.